RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-01-On-Reading.markdown

 ---
 layout: post
-title:  "Better Reading"
+title:  "On Better Reading"
-description: "I didn't used to like reading.
-It felt like a chore.
-I liked buying books and so my bookshelf was full but unloved.
+description: "I didn't used to like reading much, but I liked buying books and so my bookshelf was full but unloved.
 But then with the arrival of pandemic lockdowns, together with a few tips, I tried to change that.
 Here are some thoughts on getting better at reading."
 tags:
     - Non-technical
 author: Richard Forshaw